6 min read read

 json.dump(output, f, indent=2)

 Many APIs return paginated results.
-Here's a practical workflow for collecting paginated data and splitting it for downstream processing:
+Practical workflow collects paginated data then splits for downstream processing:

 import requests